 - (i) Under the Share Option Plan, the Company may grant options to purchase common shares to officers, directors, employees or consultants of the Company or its affiliates.
 Options issued under the Share Option Plan are granted for a term not exceeding ten years from the date of grant.
 All options issued to date have a term of ten years.
-In general, options vest over a period of four years or upon the achievement of certain performance-related measures or milestones.
+Options vest over four years at a rate of 25% per year, unless otherwise agreed to by the board of directors.
 Under the provisions of the Share Option Plan, the exercise price of all stock options shall not be less than the closing price of the common shares on the last trading date immediately preceding the grant date of the option.
 Each tranche of an award is considered a separate award with its own vesting period and grant date fair value.
 The fair value of each tranche is measured at the date of grant using the Black-Scholes option pricing model.
 Compensation expense is recognized over the tranche's vesting period based on the number of awards expected to vest. - (ii) Under the Share Purchase Plan, eligible officers, employees or consultants of Crescita or its affiliates may contribute up to 10% of their annual base salary to the plan to purchase Crescita common shares.
 Crescita matches each participant's contribution by issuing Crescita common shares having a value equal to the aggregate amount contributed by each participating employee.
 The fair value of the Company's matching contribution, determined based upon the volume weighted average price of the Common Shares, is recorded as compensation expense and is included in share-based compensation expense. - (iii) Under the Share Bonus Plan, the Company may issue common shares as a discretionary bonus to the officers, certain employees, directors as well as designated affiliates.
 Persons who perform services for the Company are also eligible to receive shares in lieu of cash compensation.
 The fair value of the direct award of common shares, determined based upon the trading price of the Common Shares, is recorded as compensation expense and is included in share-based compensation expense.